 • Feel the benefits of a small college experience, with the excitement of a major university

-During our seminar, you’ll learn about “Psychology in Action.”
-Your learning community will explore one or more specific themes, such as the Psychology of Happiness and Well-being and A Bright Future for Every Child—Overcoming the Disadvantages of Poverty.
-This includes movie discussions, field trips and service learning in the community, creating a direct impact on those around you.
+During our seminar, you’ll learn about “Psychology in Action” through themes such as the psychology of happiness or creating bright futures for every child.
+This includes movie discussions, field trips, and service learning in the community, creating a direct impact on those around you.

 Elijah Moore